Table of contentsClick link to navigate to the desired location

 How to protect yourself from smishing?

-- Verify information with the sender.
-For example, call the bank or institution using the official number to confirm if they actually sent the message.
+- Verify information from the sender.
+For example, call the bank or institution using the official number to confirm whether they actually sent the message.

 - Do not enter confidential data.
 No official organization will ask you to enter a PIN or password via SMS.